-Each part of an item of property, plant and equipment and intangible assets with a cost that is significant in relation to the total cost of the item is depreciated separately.
+Each part of an item of property, plant and equipment with a cost that is significant in relation to the total cost of the item is depreciated separately.

 The depreciation charge for each period is recognised in surplus or deficit unless it is included in the carrying amount of another asset.